Toowiredd/toocofounder/cofounder/api/README.md

 # CoFounder API

+## Summary of High-Impact Points

+- Ensure you have Node.js (v14 or higher) and npm (v6 or higher) installed.
+- Clone the repository and navigate to the `cofounder/api` directory.
+- Create a `.env` file with the necessary environment variables.
+- Install dependencies by running `npm install`.
+- Start the server by running `npm run start`.
+- Access the dashboard at `http://localhost:4200`.

 ## Overview

 This API is part of the CoFounder project, which aims to provide a comprehensive platform for project management and AI-assisted development.
 The API includes various endpoints for managing projects, interacting with AI models, and handling utilities such as transcription.